 Annabel, Smudged Postcard

-Famous for being one of the most prestigious universities in the world, Cambridge is the perfect day trip, particularly if you have a number of days to spend in London.
+Famous for being one of the most prestigious universities in the world, the university town of Cambridge is the perfect day trip, particularly if you have a number of days to spend in London.

 The easiest way to get to Cambridge from London is by taking the train from Kings Cross Station – there are regular trains that will get you to Cambridge in approximately one hour.